 Here are four ways you can help patients feel safe and more comfortable about appointments during the winter coronavirus surge.
 These tactics benefit not just those hesitant to keep their appointment — they also help you set expectations for all patients, keeping them well-informed and trusting your practice.

+- Let patients know about your current and comprehensive safety processes.
+Take a proactive stance to tell your new and existing patients about your most current safety measures, including mask and social-distancing requirements, temperature and symptom screenings (for patients and staff) before check-in, staff protective equipment use, visitor restrictions, disinfecting routines, and any other procedures or in-office steps that will set expectations, and help people feel more confident about an in-person appointment.
 You can share information about your safety measures through your practice website (we recommend a specific COVID-19 page with answers to common questions as a starter), blog, and social media channels, with outgoing text messaging and email campaigns to your established patients.

 This type of ongoing communication helps patients understand how your practice responds when the health environment changes in your community, or the CDC and other health organizations update their recommendations.

+- Use digital registration to eliminate waiting room anxiety and lower the risk of virus exposure.
+Rely on healthcare practice technology to have patients complete digital registration, intake, and check-in before they arrive at your office, using their mobile device or laptop.
 The pre-appointment intake can help people feel more at ease about in-person visits because they can avoid the traditional waiting room and its requisite pens, papers, and clipboards.
 Not only does this eliminate the use of items that have been handled by others — and minimize the risk of spreading illness — but it also expedites waiting time, as patients complete forms in advance, online.

 More practices are also checking in patients from their cars now, so having an organized communication system is key to keep appointments running on time.
 Once a patient arrives in their car, you can have them text your office, and then receive a reply text or call from your practice once their exam room is ready.